-1ersion
+Figure 1: Hierarchic view of the hypersensitivity pathological processes as available in SNOMED CT International Edition version 20210731

-Allergy conditions are defined as kinds of hypersensitivity diseases, propensities and reactions with an immunologic basis and are modeled with a pathologic process under the Allergic process (qualifier value) hierarchy.
-Allergic process (qualifier value) is a child of both Hypersensitivity process (qualifier value) and Abnormal immune process (qualifier value) and thus allergic diseases and reactions unlike their non-allergic counterparts will classify under both Hypersensitivity condition (finding) and Disorder of immune function.
+Allergic conditions are defined as kinds of hypersensitivity diseases, propensities and reactions with an immunologic basis and are modeled with a pathologic process of the Allergic process (qualifier value) hierarchy.
+Allergic process (qualifier value) is a child of both Hypersensitivity process (qualifier value) and Abnormal immune process (qualifier value) and thus allergic diseases and reactions, unlike their non-allergic counterparts, will classify under both Hypersensitivity condition (finding) and Disorder of immune function.

 Various contact hypersensitivity processes such as allergic (IgE and non IgE mediated) and nonallergic are used to model allergic contact urticaria, allergic contact dermatitis and irritant contact dermatitis respectively.

 Concept models for representative allergic conditions are illustrated below (in stated view).
 A similar approach is used to model unspecified hypersensitivity and non-allergic hypersensitivity diseases, propensities and reactions.